Aptomi/k8s-app-engine/docs/language.md

       contract: sql-database
 ```

-If you don't need the power of contracts and want your service to be instantiated directly, you can create a contract which maps 1-to-1 to
+If you don't need the power of contracts and want your bundle to be instantiated directly, you can create a contract which maps 1-to-1 to
-the corresponding service, while keeping the criteria empty (i.e. always true).
+the corresponding bundle, while keeping the criteria empty (i.e. always true).
 An example of this is shown below:
 ```yaml
 - kind: contract
   metadata: